dask/dask/docs/source/scheduling-state.rst

 Client State
 ------------

-Information about each individual client is kept in a :class:`ClientState`
+Information about each individual client of the scheduler is kept in a :class:`ClientState` object:
-object:

 .. autoclass:: ClientState